zenovich/dobambam2jira/README.md

 dobambam2jira
 =============

-A command-line tool which downloads all your projects hosted on BamBam (dobambam.com).
+A command-line tool which downloads all your projects hosted on BamBam (dobambam.com) and dumps them in Jira-compatible JSON format.

 Installation